 d.
 Applicant: FFP Missouri 2, LLC.

 e.
-Name of Project: Enid Lake Hydroelectric Project.
+Name of Project: Sardis Lake Hydroelectric Project.

 f.
-Location: The proposed project would be located at the U.S. Army Corps of Engineers' (Corps) existing Enid Lake dam, on the Yocona River, in Yalobusha County, Mississippi.
-The proposed project would occupy approximately 30 acres of federal land administered by the Corps.
+Location: The proposed project would be located at the U.S. Army Corps of Engineers' (Corps) existing Sardis Lake dam, on the Little Tallahatchie River, near the Town of Sardis, Panola County, Mississippi.
+The proposed project would occupy approximately 59 acres of federal lands administered by the Corps.

 g.
 Filed Pursuant to: Federal Power Act, 16 U.S.C.
 791(a)-825(r).

 h.
 Applicant Contact: Mr. Thomas M. Feldman, Rye Development, LLC, P.O.
 Box 390691, Cambridge, MA 02139, (617) 433-8140.

 i.
 FERC Contact: Jeanne Edwards at (202) 502-6181, firstname.lastname@example.org; or Patti Leppert at (202) 502-6034, email@example.com.

 j.
 Deadline for filing scoping comments: 30 days from the issuance date of this notice.